- Connecting to websites should be no more difficult than a walk in the park. But is it really?

 When you’re browsing the Internet your browser downloads all sorts of files.
-Sometimes those files can get corrupted, and that can cause err_connection_refused error to appear.
-To fix this problem, you need to clear your cache, and you can do that by following these steps:
+Sometimes those files can get corrupted, and that can cause the Err_connection_refused in Windows 10/11 error to appear.

-- Press Windows Key + S and enter firewall.
-Choose Windows Firewall from list of results.
+- Press Windows and enter firewall.
+Choose Windows Firewall from a list of results.

 - Select Turn Windows Firewall on or off from the menu on the left.